 It all goes back to almost 100 years ago, when Joseph Pilates developed it in the 1920’s to help bedridden World War I patients maintain their body strength.
 A few years later, he moved his concept from Germany to open a studio in New York City, where he gained popularity from ballet dancers.
 The exercise helped rehabilitate their injuries without adding bulk to their lean dancer bodies.
 Today, Pilates classes and studios have opened across the world and attract more than just injured soldiers and overworked dancers.

 Whether you’re looking for a low-impact alternative to take between cardio classes or want to up your strength and flexibility, Pilates could just be your next obsession.
+If you’re a yoga fan, it’s time to consider this class.
 The only question left is: mat or reformer?

 A mat class is often offered in a group setting using, you guessed it, mats.
 Other props, like bands, weights, balls, and rings, can be introduced throughout class to diversify the moves, but practicing on a mat means using your own body to create the resistance needed to build a strong core.